Last Updated on June 8, 2025

 Lateral Condyle

-- Fibular collateral ligament of the knee attaches to the lateral epicondyle.
+- The fibular collateral ligament of the knee attaches to the lateral epicondyle.

 - The popliteus arises from the deep anterior part of the popliteal groove.
-When the knee is flexed, the tendon of this muscle lies in the shallow posterior part of the grove.
+When the knee is flexed, the tendon of this muscle lies in the shallow posterior part of the groove.

 - The muscular impression near the lateral epicondyle gives origin to the lateral head of the gastrocnemius.